What Does Elevated PSA Mean?

 Prostate-specific antigen (PSA) tests are a diagnostic assessment used to screen for prostate-related conditions, such as cancer.
 Produced by the prostate gland, PSA is primarily found in semen but may also be present in blood and observed at higher levels when prostate abnormalities exist.
 Elevated PSA test results may indicate the presence of prostate cancer and can play a significant role in the monitoring of cancer status or in post-surgical evaluations for detecting cancer recurrence.

-PSA status is obtained through a simple blood test.
+PSA status is obtained through a simple blood test performed at our Jacksonville, FL office.
 Elevated PSA levels may indicate the presence of several prostate-related conditions.
-Though PSA tests are commonly used to initially screen for prostate cancer, a range of factors may cause higher than normal PSA levels, including:
+Though PSA tests are commonly used to initially screen for prostate cancer, risk factors and causes of elevated PSA may include:

 - Prostatitis (inflammation of the prostate)